If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Read more about these and other terms relating to sexuality.

-This is the acronym for lesbian, gay, bisexual, transgender and queer.
+This is the acronym for lesbian, gay, bisexual and transgender.
 The ‘+’ is used to be more inclusive of other identities beyond those in the acronym.
+It is also sometimes written as LGBTQ+, in which case the Q stands for ‘queer’ or, less often, ‘questioning.’

-Sexual activity is not necessarily representative of sexual orientation; people who have sexual relations with someone of the same gender may not identity as LGBTQ+.
+Sexual activity is not necessarily representative of sexual orientation; people who have sexual relations with someone of the same gender may not identity as LGBT+.

 Figuring out your sexual orientation can seem hard because we live in a world where a common, automatic assumption is that people are straight (heterosexual).
 It can feel like you are just expected to be straight, and that being lesbian, gay, bisexual or anything else is ‘abnormal’, but it’s not.
 Your sexual orientation is valid.